vimkat/tinyml-2025/README.md

 Whilst the overall accuracy is fairly good, the biggest issues were differentiating between *circling* and *cruising* --- the main flight modes we want to distinguish.
 After testing the classifier during a real flight the reason became obvious.
 Whilst circling the pilot stops and flies straight for a brief period of time in order to re-center the plane in the thermal updraft.
-During these short parts of flying straight, the classifier detects them as *cruising*.
+During these short parts of flying straight, the classifier detects the plane as *cruising*.
 These adjustments usually last only for a few seconds.

 Therefore, a plausibility check has been implemented after classification on the microcontroller since in reality, flight modes can't change back and forth too quickly (think of this as a low-pass filter on the classification results).